KulsoomMujtaba/Web_Assignment/ReadMe.md

 Tools used: HTML, CSS, JQuery, Sass, and Bootstrap

-Bootstrap:
-Used: Responsive classes and Grid System.
+Bootstrap: Responsive classes and Grid System.
 Purpose: Responsive design across all screen sizes and devices.
 Screen Responsiveness tested on:
 	- Firefox Mozilla